 After a student on F1 visa graduates from a US University with a degree, they can work on OPT for upto 12 months in the same field as their degree.
 This is a general provision giving for all students who get a degree from US universities it could be bachelors, masters or doctorate.
 Check F1 Student Work in US on OPT vs CPT to get full details on this.
 Essentially, the key aspect is that you can work for upto 12 months after graduation with this option.

-Background : In 2008, to address the demand for tech workers with H1B visa Lottery, USCIS passed an interim final rule for 17 OPT Extension and then later amended to give 24 months OPT for certain students whose degrees fall under STEM ( science, technology, engineering, or mathematics) Category.
+Background : In 2008, to address the demand for tech workers with H1B visa Lottery, USCIS passed an interim rule for 17 OPT Extension and then later amended to give 24 months OPT for certain students whose degrees fall under STEM ( science, technology, engineering, or mathematics) Category.
 The updated OPT rule for 24 month extension became effective in early 2016 and it is you can read full Summary of the New 24 month STEM OPT Rule

 What is the OPT Extension Rule for STEM Degree holders ?

 Also, to avail this OPT extension, the company you work for should be enrolled in U.S. Citizenship and Immigration Services’ (USCIS’) E-Verify employment verification program and the student has to be maintaining proper status in US.
 There are also rules like the student should update the student’s designated school official (DSO) about student’s work info and their current address every 6 months, there has to be training plan, etc. All these rules have to met in order to maintain the 24 month OPT in proper status.

 What is the application process for STEM OPT Extension ?